Building Energy Codes

 Better building through energy efficiency

 PNNL’s role ranges from technical analyses supporting development of energy codes to creating, maintaining, and supporting tools such as REScheck and COMcheck.
-This is the software that tens of thousands of projects use annually to demonstrate compliance with the energy code.
+Tool users create a combined average of 30,000 projects per month to evaluate adherence to the energy code.

-PNNL relies on established methodologies to quantify the energy and economic impacts of adoption and compliance at both the national and state levels.
-States use the state-specific results to inform state deliberations.
-Researchers at PNNL track the adoption status of the national model codes at the state and local level, including assessing the impacts of amendments states make to the energy codes.
+PNNL relies on established methodologies to quantify the energy and economic impacts of adoption and implementation at both the national and state levels.
+States use the state-specific results to inform their deliberations.
+Researchers at PNNL track the adoption status of the national model codes at the state and local levels, including assessing the impacts of amendments that states make to the energy codes.
 BECP also supports states validating compliance with their codes and quantifying associated impacts in the field.

 Additional technical assistance is provided through education and training programs, leveraging empirical data to help states identify successes, challenges, and key workforce training opportunities.
-These training programs lead to professional licensing, certification and training jobs, and help the workforce adapt to new technologies and practices.
+These training programs lead to professional licensing, certification and training, and jobs, and help the workforce adapt to new technologies and practices.